KevDes22/Amazon-Sales-Dashboard-Power-BI/README.md

 **Order Status**
 - Delivered orders accounted for the majority (~50K+)
-- Returned and Cancelled orders were minimal but present — an area for improvement
+- Returned and cancelled orders were minimal but present — an area for improvement

 **Revenue by Month**
-- Revenue stayed relatively stable between ₹7M – ₹8M monthly
+- Revenue stayed relatively stable between ₹7M and ₹8M monthly
 - A slight dip was observed mid-year (June – August), with recovery toward Q4

 **Revenue by Category & Customer**